 In 2012, Capital Metro and the University of Texas Center for Electromechanics (UT-CEM) in Austin began operating a hydrogen hybrid bus as a part of a year-long demonstration to test and further refine fuel-cell technology for public transit.
 The bus fueled daily at a state-of-the-art hydrogen fueling station designed by GTI Energy.
 The station allows for the on-site generation of hydrogen from pipeline natural gas, compression, storage and dispensing of high-pressure hydrogen.
 A vital component of the fueling technology is GTI Energy’s patented small-scale steam methane reformation (SMR) process for hydrogen generation.
 The technology emphasizes compact size using low-cost materials and simple construction as well as effective heat integration to achieve high hydrogen content and high efficiency.

-The Missouri University of Science & Technology worked with GTI to provide a mobile hydrogen unit (MHU) for fueling in Rolla, MO in 2011.
-The self-contained unit incorporated GTI’s patented fuel processing technology to produce hydrogen from natural gas.
+The Missouri University of Science & Technology worked with GTI Energy to provide a mobile hydrogen unit (MHU) for fueling in Rolla, MO in 2011.
+The self-contained unit incorporated GTI Energy’s patented fuel processing technology to produce hydrogen from natural gas.
 The MHU also contained other necessary equipment such as hydrogen purification, compression, and storage.

 Contact the energy experts today